Kaitlyn Sadtler: SARS-CoV-2 serosurvey

 Sadtler organized the first population-wide serosurvey for COVID-19 in the United States, considered critical in developing an understanding of asymptomatic transmission rates.
 From April to July 2020, her group and collaborators enrolled 10,000 representative volunteers to mail in dry blood samples for testing by ELISA.
 Initial testing of those samples was completed by the end of September.
 Sadtler's team was able to sample a representative portion of the US population in part thanks to the overwhelming response of more than 400,000 volunteers for participation.
 The initial analysis, released as a preprint in early 2021, indicated that there may have been as many as 4.8 unreported infections for each documented infection early in the pandemic, or up to 16.8 million undiagnosed infection.
 Results also supported that black and Hispanic communities have been most affected by the virus.
-Although the study is still undergoing peer-review, Sadtler explained her hopes for eventual follow-up to assess both antibody duration and reinfection frequency.
+At the time, when the study was available only as a preprint, Sadtler expressed hopes for eventual follow-up to assess antibody duration and reinfection frequency; the work has since undergone peer review and been published in Science Translational Medicine.